 Q: What are the biggest safety issues facing expats living in Verona or Italy?
 Are there any areas expats should avoid?

 A: I would consider Verona a very safe city.
-I’ve never felt unsafe here even walking at night.
-Some parts of Veronetta can get sketchy but nothing too bad.
+I’ve never felt unsafe here, even walking at night.
+Some parts of Veronetta can get sketchy, but nothing too bad.

 Q: How do you rate the standard of housing in Verona?
 What different options are available for expats?

 A: 7/10.
-Overall, the housing in Verona is good quality and the cost is average, although it’s been on the rise lately.
+Overall, the housing in Verona is good quality, and the cost is average, although it’s been on the rise lately.
 I had some difficulty finding an apartment for rent because the options in the city centre were too expensive for my budget and didn’t offer much space.
 Think of a studio apartment with no closet for over EUR 700 a month!
 In the end, we found a great option and were lucky to rent directly from the owner.

-I would recommend foreigners to check the Italian rental websites directly (Immobiliare, Subito, Mioaffitto, etc.) to avoid scams and tourist prices, which unfortunately happen a lot.
-Try to find listings rented directly by the owners instead of by agenzia or rental agency to avoid paying high agency fees.
+I would recommend foreigners check the Italian rental websites directly (Immobiliare, Subito, Mioaffitto, etc.) to avoid scams and tourist prices, which unfortunately happen a lot.
+Try to find listings rented directly by the owners instead of by agenzia or a rental agency to avoid paying high agency fees.